vblanco20-1/vulkan-guide/docs/gpudriven/draw_indirect.md

 ```

-When creating a indirect draw buffer, you need to add `VK_BUFFER_USAGE_INDIRECT_BUFFER_BIT` to the usage flags.
+When creating an indirect draw buffer, you need to add `VK_BUFFER_USAGE_INDIRECT_BUFFER_BIT` to the usage flags.
 The gpu will error otherwise.
 You can also have them have the transfer and storage buffer usages, as they are very useful to write and read from shaders.

 Executing a draw-indirect call will be equivalent to doing this.